BroGamesJaj/GPUFHE/README.md

 C++ interpreter
 <!-- to be continued -->
 ## Running
-In CMakeLists.txt Change the variable of CUDA_ARCHITECTURES from "80" to your gpu

 Build and run the project using these commands
 bash:
 docker build -t gpufhe-build .